-Issue/concern Potential Proposed Environmental Responsible Timeframe Cost estimate negative impacts mitigation measures monitoring actors (KSH) Noise and resulting in reduced plant growth and development (Air Quality) Regulations 2014 are adhered to.
-Limit the - Feedback from MCL Directors, Mitigation 300,000 vibrations Limit the construction and turbine installation to day time.
-Ensure equipment like heavy duty cranes being used to install the turbines are Feedback from neighbours Noise and vibration measurement MCL Directors, Responsible MCL Wind Farm Manager, wind farm staff measures to be 300,000
+Issue/concern Potential negative impacts Proposed mitigation measures Environmental monitoring Responsible actors Timeframe Cost estimate (KSH) resulting in reduced plant growth and development (Air Quality) Regulations 2014 are adhered to.
+Noise and vibrations - Limit the construction and turbine installation to day time.
+Ensure equipment like heavy duty cranes being used to install the turbines are Feedback from neighbours Noise and vibration measurement DSML Directors, Responsible DSML Wind Farm Manager, wind farm staff Mitigation measures to be put in place from beginning of project implementation and be sustained 300,000 appropriately serviced and maintained. - Put in place a comprehensive noise and vibration conservation programme which will include noise and vibration level monitoring, use of noise attenuators,

-Issue/concern Potential Proposed Environmental Responsible Timeframe Cost estimate

-negative impacts mitigation monitoring actors (KSH)

-measures (K311)

-appropriately

-appropriately

-serviced and

-maintained.

-- Put in place a

-comprehensive

-noise and

-vibration

-conservation

-programme

-which will

-include noise

-and vibration

-level

-monitoring, use

-of noise

-attenuators,